High-dimensional Censored Regression via the Penalized Tobit Likelihood: Introduction

 We have implemented the GCD algorithm and the LLA algorithm (specifically with the SCAD penalty \citep{Fan2001}) in the \texttt{tobitnet} package in \texttt{R}, which is available at \url{https://github.com/TateJacobson/tobitnet}.

 This paper is organized as follows.
 In Section \ref{sec:tobit} we review the Tobit model and its statistical foundations.
 In Section \ref{sec:tobitnet} we introduce penalized Tobit models and develop our GCD algorithm to fit them.
 In Section \ref{sec:theory} we carry out our theoretical study of the Tobit lasso and our LLA algorithm for Tobit with a folded concave penalty.
-Section \ref{sec:sims} presents the results of an extensive simulation study comparing our penalized Tobit models with penalized least-squares models in terms of their prediction, estimation, and selection performance.
-In Section \ref{sec:real data} we apply our penalized Tobit models to a real data example, Mroz's 1975 women's labor force participation data.
-Technical proofs are provided in Section \ref{sec:proofs}.
+Section \ref{sec:sims} presents the results of an extensive simulation study comparing our penalized Tobit models with penalized least-squares models and \citeauthor{Soret2018}'s (\citeyear{Soret2018}) high-dimensional Buckley-James estimator (the best available alternative for high-dimensional left-censored regression) in terms of their prediction, estimation, and selection performance.
+In Section \ref{sec:HIV} we analyze real high-dimensional left-censored data from the AIDS Clinical Trials Group, modeling the relationship between HIV viral load and HIV genotypic mutations using the two-step Tobit LLA estimator and \citeauthor{Soret2018}'s Buckley-James estimator in order to identify potential drug resistance mutations (DRMs).
+Intermediate theoretical results and technical proofs are provided in Appendices \ref{sec:intermediate results} and \ref{sec:proofs}, respectively.